Experience is important when juggling all of the complex issues that face Amherst.

 Amherst, like all towns and cities in Massachusetts, is responsible for educating our children.
 Towns may get together to form regional schools in order to provide better education than each could achieve with separate schools.
 Forming a regional school district can also save money and increase long-term financial stability for the towns.
 Amherst has been in a regional district since 1953 for the Middle School and High School.
 In 2012, Amherst joined with Leverett, Pelham, and Shutesbury to create a Planning Board to determine whether our elementary schools should also be part of a region.
 There are many complex educational, financial, and legal issues to understand and resolve.
 There is also a challenge to understand the unique role that elementary schools play in the lives of each community.
 By state law, the Planning Board had to include three members from each town, appointed by the Town Moderator.
 I was honored to be appointed by the Amherst Moderator and further honored to have been chosen by the four-town board to serve as its Chair.

 I have been a member of Amherst Town Meeting for over 20 years.
-Town Meeting is a unique form of government to New England and is the legislative branch of our town government.
-The most important role of the Finance Committee, which I currently Chair, is to assist Town Meeting to make decisions about budgets and other fiscal matters.
-As a Select Board member, I would continue to do what I can to make our Town Meeting more effective and efficient.
-You can find my voting record on all recorded Tally Votes here.
+Town Meeting is a unique form of government to New England and is the legislative branch of our town governments that have not adopted a charter with a town council.
+The most important role of the Finance Committee, which I chaired, was to assist Town Meeting to make decisions about budgets and other fiscal matters.
+As a Select Board member, I continued to do what I could to make our Town Meeting more effective and efficient.
+You can find my voting record on all recorded Tally Votes.

 Western Mass Legal Aid (Director)